 And my understanding became this:

-There was 7-bit ASCII, this was ok, but limited amount of characters available.
-With more bits, came more character sets.
+There was 7-bit ASCII, which was okay but limited the number of characters available.
+With more bits came more character sets.
 As with most things without a standard, things get pretty messy.
-Consequently, the Unicode Consortium put together a reasonable standard, which was backwards compatible with ASCII.
-Then UTF-8 was created as an implementation of Unicode, which is, put simply, somewhat elegant.
+Consequently, the Unicode Consortium put together a reasonable standard that was backwards compatible with ASCII.
+Then, after some iterations, UTF-8 was created as an implementation of Unicode.

-So, then I wanted to make sure I understood it in a little bit more low-level detail, and I’ve been learning lua, so I decided I would try and decode some ASCII in lua.
+I wanted to look at character encoding in a lower-level detail, and I’ve been learning Lua, so I decided to try decoding some ASCII in Lua.
 It was pretty easy and looked something like this.

 -- Writes extended part of UTF-8 and original ASCII characters to file.
 UNCOMMENT TO CREATE THE FILE